How I Got Abs And A Flat Stomach After Pregnancy

 It has now been 21 months since I had my son, and I feel confident that if I did this same process if I were to become pregnant again, then there's a good chance I'd have similar results.

-I pushed through these workouts six days per week, even with the most extreme pregnancy-induced edema swelling that you have surely ever seen!
+I pushed through these workouts regularly, even with the most extreme pregnancy-induced edema swelling that you have surely ever seen!
 I did the workouts until the day I had my son.

-The work paid off.
+The work paid off for me.
 I was already starting to see results just a week after having my son.
-Literally 14 days later, my stomach was flat again.
+Fourteen days later, my stomach was flat again.
 It by no means was firm, toned, or snug to my body that early in the game, but it was flat.
 It was a great start to a journey that needed a little bit more work.
 Tracy kept my core toned which GREATLY helped with bouncing back.

 Pregnant belly vs. one week postpartum belly.

-Secret 2: Condition your skin and track your weight throughout your pregnancy.
+Secret 2: I conditioned my skin and tracked my weight throughout my pregnancy.

-I implemented a semi-aggressive stretch mark prevention plan throughout my pregnancy.
+I implemented a very routine skin conditioning lotion regime throughout my pregnancy.
 Just when you think you are applying too much oil or lotion to your skin, apply a little more.
 Overdo the oils and moisturizers to the max to keep your skin supple and soft.

-Having extremely moisturized skin will help your stomach to stretch where it needs to for pregnancy, and then to shrink back after your baby is born.
+I feel that having extremely moisturized skin could have helped my stomach to stretch where it needed to for pregnancy, and then to shrink back after my baby was born.
 It is all about elasticity, and at my pregnancy age (32), I could not rely on my skin to stay conditioned on its own.
-Coconut oil is your friend!
+Coconut oil was my friend!
 Skin like buttah!

-You should also pay attention to your weight during your pregnancy.
-No, this is not so that you can feel bad about yourself if you gain 70 lbs while pregnant.
-It is simply so that you stay aware of what is going on with your body, and then make necessary changes when needed.
+I also paid close attention to my weight during my pregnancy.
+No, this was not so that I could feel bad about myself when my weight started to shoot up.
+It was simply so that I could stay aware of what was going on with my body and could make necessary changes when needed.

-For example, if you cap off every night in a given week with a Butterfinger blizzard from DQ, and you are not happy with your 8-pound weight gain that week, then maybe stick to just one blizzard the following week (clearly speaking from experience here!).
+For example, if I was capping off every night in a given week with a Butterfinger blizzard, and I was not happy with my 8-pound weight gain that week, then maybe I would stick to just one blizzard the following week (I am a huge fan of ice cream!)
 Tracking your weight and paying attention to what is going on will allow you to make adjustments before it is too late.